July 3, 2017 | Last updated: January 7, 2019

-We designed Buddy to help developers gain the upper hand within the ever-changing web environment by automating and streamlining development process to the maximum.
-This guide will tell how to achieve that by introducing the Continuous approach to your workflow, so that you'll be able to deliver better Node.js apps more often with as little hassle as possible.
+We designed Buddy to be a powerful tool that helps developers gain the upper hand within the ever-changing web environment by automating and streamlining development process of their web apps to the maximum.
+This guide will tell how to achieve that by introducing the continuous approach to your workflow, so that you'll be able to deliver better Node.js apps more often with as little hassle as possible.

 Objectives of this guide